mov-cli/mov-cli/README.md

 # mov-cli

 A cli to browse and watch movies.
-It is written in python and uses mpv to play videos
+It is written in python and uses mpv to play videos.

 ## Installation
 This project is a work in progress.